Convex Relaxations of ReLU Neural Networks Approximate Global Optima in Polynomial Time: Main Results

 Moreover, with the characterization of stationary points in \cite{wang2021hidden}, we can prove that local gradient methods converge to ``nice" stationary points under the assumption below:

-(A2) While local gradient method iterates, only a portion $p < 1/2$ of the initial hyperplane arrangement patterns change until it converges.
+(A2) While local gradient method iterates, only a randomly chosen portion $p < 1/2$ of the initial hyperplane arrangement patterns change until it converges.

 (A2) is also considered in \cite{li2018learning}, where they show that SGD with random initialization preserves most of the hyperplane arrangement patterns.
-The specific lemma, which they refer to as the coupling lemma, is as follows.
-It is also verified for gradient descent, both for random data and MNIST in \cref{a2}. \begin{lemma} (Coupling lemma, \cite{li2018learning}) With high probability over the random initialization that follows $\mathcal{N}(0, m^{-1} I)$, and suppose the data is generated from $l$ underlying distributions.
+The specific lemma, which they refer to as the coupling lemma, is proven for cross-entropy loss.
+It is also verified for gradient descent with MSE loss, both for random data and MNIST in \cref{a2}. \begin{lemma} (Coupling lemma, \cite{li2018learning}) With high probability over the random initialization that follows $\mathcal{N}(0, m^{-1} I)$, and suppose the data is generated from $l$ underlying distributions.
 For every $\tau > 0$, $t = \Tilde{O}(\tau/\eta)$, at least $1 - e\tau l/\sigma$ portion of the hyperplane arrangement patterns remain the same. \end{lemma}

-The idea is that we can map each stationary point to a global minima of a convex problem, and as we initialized at random, we can think of the stationary points as global minimizers of the convex problem with randomized hyperplane arrangement patterns. \begin{theorem}(Informal) Consider the training problem $\min_{u_j, \alpha_j} \mathcal{L}(u, \alpha),$ where the loss function $\mathcal{L}$ is given as
+The idea is that we can map each stationary point to a global minimum of a convex problem, and as we initialize at random, we can think of the stationary points as global minimizers of the convex problem with randomized hyperplane arrangement patterns. \begin{theorem}(Informal) Consider the training problem $\min_{u_j, \alpha_j} \mathcal{L}(u, \alpha),$ where the loss function $\mathcal{L}$ is given as

 Assume (A1),(A2) and $d, m$ are sufficiently large.
 For any random initialization $\{u_i^{0},\alpha_i^{0}\}_{i=1}^{m}$, suppose local gradient method converged to a stationary point $\{u_i',\alpha_i'\}_{i=1}^{m}$.
 Then, with high probability,